Interview with Chip Baird

 Charles (Chip) Baird, Jr., North Castle’s Managing Director, founded the firm in 1997.
 From 1989 to 1997, Baird served as a Managing Director of AEA Investors LLC.
 From 1978 to 1989, Baird was Executive Vice President at Bain & Company, an international consulting firm.
 From 1975 to 1977, he worked at The First Boston Corporation.
 Chip received an A.B. from Harvard College and an M.B.A. from Harvard Business School.

 Chip Baird, Founder and Managing Director, North Castle Partners

-Here are excerpts of our interview with Chip Baird for Triple Crown Leadership:
+Here are excerpts of our interview with Chip Baird for our book, Triple Crown Leadership:

 What is North Castle Partners’ approach to private equity?

 Baird: North Castle thinks of its mission as “value & values”: how can we be a successful private equity firm and accomplish that goal consistent with our own set of values?
 We operate in a competitive arena where there aren’t a lot of people living by a set of values we would be proud of.
 The recent meltdown of the financial services industry gives you some sense of what happens on Wall Street and in the private equity business.